 There are direct links with careers in town and country planning, cartography, police, army, surveying, public service industries, tourism, transport planning, the water industry and environmental work.

-Geography is a subject that can count towards a career in medicine, careers in education, industry and finance can also be linked to the study of Geography.
+Careers in education, industry and finance can also be linked to the study of Geography.